gui2de/ppol768-spring23/Individual Assignments/Zheng Xinyu/week-02/README.md

 * SurveyCTO: I do not have any experience in using SurveyCTO.

 ## Research Interest
-With interest in sustainable development, I have been working on projects to answer questions about green technology, environmental justice, and renewable energy.
+A chance to write a memorandum about a power crunch in China greatly drew my attention to the topic of sustainable development.
+I feel that facilitating energy transition is one of the most imperative approaches to combat climate change risk and releasing energy shortage.
+Since then, I have been working on projects about green technology and renewable energy to deepen my understanding of sustainability.

 As suggested by Kaya equation $CO2 = {CO2 \over E} * {E \over GDP} * {GDP \over POP} * POP$, to reduce CO2 emission, feasible approaches are **reducing carbon intensity** measured by ${CO2 \over E}$ and **controlling energy intensity** measured by ${E \over GDP}$, both of which are discussed in the following projects.